 - For CHIP Perinate families with incomes at or below 185% of the Federal Poverty Level, inpatient facility charges are not a covered benefit if associated with the initial Perinatal Newborn admission.
 "Initial Perinatal Newborn admission" means the hospitalization associated with the birth. - Inpatient and outpatient treatments other than prenatal care, labor with delivery, and postpartum care related to the covered unborn child until birth.
-Services related to preterm, false or other labor not resulting in delivery are excluded services. - Inpatient mental health services. - Outpatient mental health services. - Durable medical equipment or other medically related remedial devices. - Disposable medical supplies. - Home and community-based health care services. - Nursing care services. - Dental services. - Inpatient substance abuse treatment services and residential substance abuse treatment services. - Outpatient substance abuse treatment services. - Physical therapy, occupational therapy, and services for individuals with speech, hearing, and language disorders. - Hospice care. - Skilled nursing facility and rehabilitation hospital services. - Emergency services other than those directly related to the delivery of the covered unborn child. - Transplant services. - Tobacco Cessation Programs. - Chiropractic Services. - Medical transportation not directly related to the labor or threatened labor and/or delivery of the covered unborn child. - Personal comfort items including but not limited to personal care kits provided on inpatient admission, telephone, television, newborn infant photographs, meals for guests of patient, and other articles that are not required for the specific treatment related to labor and delivery or postpartum care. - Experimental and/or investigational medical, surgical or other health care procedures or services that are not generally employed or recognized within the medical community.
-This exclusion is an adverse determination and is eligible for review by an Independent Review Organization (as described in D, "External Review by Independent Review Organization"). - Treatment or evaluations required by third parties including, but not limited to, those for schools, employment, flight clearance, camps, insurance or court. - Private duty nursing services when performed on an inpatient basis or in a skilled nursing facility.
+Services related to preterm, false, or other labor not resulting in delivery are excluded services. - Inpatient mental health services - Outpatient mental health services - Durable medical equipment or other medically related remedial devices - Disposable medical supplies - Home and community-based health care services - Nursing care services - Dental services - Inpatient substance use disorder treatment services and residential substance use disorder treatment services - Outpatient substance use disorder treatment services - Physical therapy, occupational therapy, and services for individuals with speech, hearing, and language disorders - Hospice care - Skilled nursing facility and rehabilitation hospital services - Emergency services other than those directly related to the delivery of the covered unborn child - Transplant services - Tobacco Cessation Programs - Chiropractic Services - Medical transportation not directly related to the labor or threatened labor and/or delivery of the covered unborn child - Personal comfort items including, but not limited to, personal care kits provided on inpatient admission, phone, television, newborn infant photographs, meals for guests of patient, and other articles that are not required for the specific treatment related to labor and delivery or postpartum care. - Experimental and/or investigational medical, surgical, or other health care procedures or services that are not generally employed or recognized within the medical community.
+This exclusion is an adverse determination and is eligible for review by an Independent Review Organization. - Treatment or evaluations required by third parties including, but not limited to, those for schools, employment, flight clearance, camps, insurance, or court - Private duty nursing services when performed on an inpatient basis or in a skilled nursing facility